 In January of 2015, Andrea was awarded Operation Push’s Rev. Dr. Martin Luther King, Jr. and President Lyndon B. Johnson Dream-Makers Award.
 A winner of the prestigious National Legal Aid and Defender Association’s Reginald Heber Smith Award for best advocate for the poor in the country, she is a nationally recognized expert in the field of death penalty defense and a frequent Continuing Legal Education (CLE) teacher throughout the country.
 She has been designated as learned counsel in the federal defense system.

 Andrea received her undergraduate degree from Rutgers University and her law degree from Antioch School of Law.
-Her publications include over fifty law review articles, over ten practice manuals and books, including Fixing Legal Injustice in America: The Case For a Defender General of the United States (Rowman & Littlefield 2022), The Feminine Sixth: Women in Criminal Defense (NACDL Press 2018), The Death Penalty: What’s Keeping it Alive (Rowman & Littlefield, 2015), Team Defense in Criminal Cases with Mortimer Smith (ABA publication, 2014), and Angel of Death Row: My Life as a Death Penalty Defense Lawyer (Kaplan, 2010).
+Her publications include over fifty law review articles, over ten practice manuals and books focused on here career and social justice in America, including Fixing Legal Injustice in America: The Case For a Defender General of the United States (Rowman & Littlefield 2022), The Feminine Sixth: Women in Criminal Defense (NACDL Press 2018), The Death Penalty: What’s Keeping it Alive (Rowman & Littlefield, 2015), Team Defense in Criminal Cases with Mortimer Smith (ABA publication, 2014), and Angel of Death Row: My Life as a Death Penalty Defense Lawyer (Kaplan, 2010).